daifengwanglab/scNET/README.md

 ```

 ## Download data
-Download brain cell type gene regulatory networks for four cell types from Zenodo (DOI:10.5281/zenodo.5829585) and store them in the demo_data directory.
-These networks link TFs to target genes based on
-open chromatin data, chromatin interaction maps, and gene expression correlations in control and AD cells. scGRNom pipeline was used to predict the networks.
+Download brain cell type gene regulatory networks for four cell types from Zenodo `(DOI:10.5281/zenodo.5829585)` and store them in the `data` directory.
+These networks link TFs to target genes based on open chromatin data, chromatin interaction maps, and gene expression correlations in control and AD cells. `scGRNom` pipeline was used to predict the networks.

 ## Analysis of brain cell type gene regulatory network characteristics